-I. Methodology for Ozone and Secondary PM{2.5} Impacts Analysis
+I. Methodology for Ozone and Secondary PM2.5 Impacts Analysis

-Per Appendix W, Section 5.3.2 and Section 5.4.2, the EPA recommends a two-tiered demonstration approach for addressing single-source impacts on ozone and secondary PM{2.5}.
+Per Appendix W, Section 5.3.2 and Section 5.4.2, the EPA recommends a two-tiered demonstration approach for addressing single-source impacts on ozone and secondary $PM{2.5}$ .
 The first tier involves use of technically credible relationships between precursor emissions and a source's impacts that may be published in the peer-reviewed literature; developed from modeling that was previously conducted for an area by a source, a governmental agency, or some other entity and that is deemed sufficient; or generated by a peer-reviewed reduced form model.
 The second tier involves application of more sophisticated case-specific chemical transport models (e.g., photochemical grid models) to be determined in consultation with the EPA Regional Office and conducted consistent with new EPA single-source modeling guidance.
 It is anticipated that the case for using a full quantitative chemical transport model is rare.

 One of the first-tier demonstration tools is Model Emissions Rates for Precursors (MERPs).
-The MERPs can be described as an emission rate of a precursor that is expected to result in a change in ambient ozone (O3) or fine particulate matter (PM{2.5}) that would be less than a specific air quality concentration threshold such as a significant impact level (SIL).
-Basically, if the emission rates of precursors for a proposed source are less than MERPs, it is concluded that the proposed source will not cause or contribute to a violation of the NAAQS for ozone or the secondary formation of PM{2.5} from the proposed source will be insignificant.
-For PM{2.5}, the SILs the EPA recommends are 0.2 μ g/m3 and 1.2 μ g/m3 for annual NAAQS and 24-hour NAAQS, respectively.
+The MERPs can be described as an emission rate of a precursor that is expected to result in a change in ambient ozone (O3) or fine particulate matter (PM2.5) that would be less than a specific air quality concentration threshold such as a significant impact level (SIL).
+Basically, if the emission rates of precursors for a proposed source are less than MERPs, it is concluded that the proposed source will not cause or contribute to a violation of the NAAQS for ozone or the secondary formation of PM2.5 from the proposed source will be insignificant.
+For PM2.5, the SILs the EPA recommends are 0.2 $\mu$ g/m and 1.2 $\mu$ g/m for annual NAAQS and 24-hour NAAQS, respectively.

-The EPA has established empirical relationships between individual sources and their impacts on O3 and PM{2.5} for hundreds of hypothetical sources, including three sources in Arizona and fifteen sources in the Southwest region (including Arizona, Colorado, New Mexico, and Utah)10.
+The EPA has established empirical relationships between individual sources and their impacts on $O_3$ and $PM{2.5}$ for hundreds of hypothetical sources, including three sources in Arizona and fifteen sources in the Southwest region (including Arizona, Colorado, New Mexico, and Utah).
 During their assessment, South32 Hermosa examined the three hypothetical sources in Arizona and concluded that Source 17 in La Paz County best represents the Hermosa site.
-Table 7 summarizes these MERP values.
+Table 9 summarizes these MERP values.